A digital nomad is someone who desires the freedom to work and live anywhere and uses technology to make this desire a reality.

 - The Reddit Digital Nomad page (subReddit) is a lively discussion board for wannabe and current nomads.

-- NomadList.com has grown quickly to become a resource for finding quick information on digital nomad essentials like housing, internet speed, and costs in cities around the world.
-I wonder why nobody thought of doing a site like this before.
-The format is simple.
+- NomadList.com has grown quickly to become a popular resource for finding quick information on digital nomad essentials.
+Things like housing, internet connection speeds, and cost of living are compared in cities around the world.
 Each city is categorised and ranked based on its appeal.
 The ranking criteria include the cost of living, Internet speed, safety, coworking spaces, and access to airports.
-It’s a fantastic resource for remote workers thinking about relocating to another country.
-It’s easy to compare cities like Bangkok, Barcelona, and Ubud, Bali and see which one works best for you.
+While I used to enjoy browsing destinations on the site, I no longer use it.
+I prefer to read true accounts from like-minded digital nomads like me.

 - Digital Nomad News is a daily online newspaper and email newsletter that curates articles serving the digital nomad community.

 Finding a job isn’t easy.
 There’s a limited supply of jobs for an ever-growing nomad population.
-It’s probably easier to get yourself some freelance clients.
+It’s probably easier to get yourself some freelance clients and make a living doing gig work.
 Employers are coming round to the idea of their staff working out of sight and on their own time.
 It’s still too much of a leap for many companies but hiring remote staff can be one of the most beneficial moves any firm can make.
 One thing is certain: highly skilled people in niche markets can convince employers to get over their qualms with remote work.

 If you’re based in San Francisco (even as a remote worker) then the salary is higher than it would be if you live in Buenos Aires.
 Salaries generally keep in line with salaries for office-based workers.
 Your productivity and work should be the same, if not better, so employers have no reason to pay less.